digitranslab/fwego/docs/technical/permissions-guide.md

   allowing or not the Permission requests.
 - `SubjectType`: every *Actor* you want to use in the *Permission system* must belongs to a `SubjectType`.
-- `ObjectScopeType`: every *Context* object must be part of the Baserow *Object* hierarchy.
+- `ObjectScopeType`: every *Context* object must be part of the Fwego *Object* hierarchy.
 By now it's implemented by having a related `ObjectScopeType` for each *Object* type.

-All of them are objects you can register in their related registry to extend the core functionnalities of Baserow Permission system.
+All of them are objects you can register in their related registry to extend the core functionnalities of Fwego Permission system.

 ### Check a Permission on the backend